 * Cost includes all expenses Bali to Bali.

-Rising above the rainforests on the island of New Guinea stands the tallest peak on Oceania and one of the Seven Summits, Carstensz Pyramid (16,023’), also known in Indonesian as Puncak Jaya ("Victory Peak") or in Moni as Mbai Ngela ("Forbidden Egg").
+Rising above the rainforests on the island of New Guinea stands the tallest peak on Oceania and one of the Seven Summits, Carstensz Pyramid (16,023’).
 The journey to Carstensz Pyramid takes us from the beaches of Bali through the Papuan jungles to reach Carstensz’s rocky summit.
 The climb, while mostly rock scrambling and fixed line travel, entails moderate climbing up to 5.6 in difficulty.
 Expedition highlights include:

 - Scale the most exotic of the Seven Summits in an adventure entailing an amazing jungle trek and exciting high-altitude rock climbing!

 - The lead guides on our Carstensz Pyramid expeditions have previously completed the trek and reached the summit.
 You benefit directly from their knowledge throughout the adventure.

 - Rely on RMI’s unmatched logistical support.
 With more than 40 years of experience leading mountaineering expeditions, we have the ability and connections to deal with the uncertainties of climbing Carstensz Pyramid, a mountain notorious for its logistical challenges.

 - RMI partners exclusively with indigenous Papuans.
 We are the only guide service in the Western Hemisphere to do so.
 Additionally, we are the only guide service to actively support and participate in community development training for the indigenous local tribes whose lands we pass through.